Accounting

 Subject areas

-Accounting offers courses within four subject areas that a Chief of Accounting, a CFO or an auditor normally work with.
+Accounting offers courses within four subject areas that a Chief of Accounting, a CFO, or an auditor normally work with.
 You may choose to specialize in one area by picking all elective courses from this area, or you may choose a broad competence by picking courses from several areas.

 Reporting

 Financial reporting is about the preparation and reading of financial reports that are prepared for external communication.
 The reporting shall present the financial performance and economic health of a business.
-For the readers it is essential to be able to conduct proper financial reporting analyses, whether they are investors, creditors or other users that use financial information for economic decisions or to evaluate management of the business.
+For the readers, it is essential to be able to conduct proper financial reporting analyses, whether they are investors, creditors, or other users that use financial information for economic decisions or to evaluate management of the business.

 In many jurisdictions, financial reporting is regulated in Accounting Laws and Accounting Standards.
 These laws and standards are based on concepts that are important to understand both when preparing and when reading financial reports.
 Moreover, the laws and standards leave much judgment to the preparer of the financial report.
-Good reporting requires good judgement.
+Good reporting requires good judgment.

 For financial reporting, the Accounting major pays most attention to the international accounting standards, IFRS, which are mandatory for listed companies and increasingly important for private companies.
 The major also pays attention to nonprofit and governmental entities’ significant role in our society, and their reporting needs that may be different from the needs of private companies.

 Companies have corporate social responsibility (CSR), and report to their stakeholders and society how they perform.
-This reporting has developed significantly the last years, and students will learn how to report on CSR and evaluate how firms are performing.
+This reporting has developed significantly in the last years, and students will learn how to report on CSR and evaluate how firms are performing.

 Valuation and analysis